All Utility Bills in One Place: How Essential Utilities Are Adopting Smart City Technology

 When utilities invest in improving access and equity for customers, selecting kiosk machine locations is important.
 Utility providers with large service areas can improve customer service by having kiosks within close proximity of the majority of their customers.

 Kiosks can be located inside or outside utility payment centers, public buildings like libraries and community centers, and at partnering businesses like convenience stores.
-One major utility we’re working with is introducing 43 new kiosk pay stations at local businesses like grocery and convenience stores across their service region.
+For instance, DTE Energy in Detroit has introduced 43 new kiosk pay stations at local businesses like grocery and convenience stores across their service region.

 The kiosks are dedicated for use by their utility customers and branded as the utility provider, so customers benefit from fast transactions without having to wait in line.
 Real-time account information and immediate payment confirmation improves ease of use and eliminates customer confusion, which they may otherwise face if they paid through a third-party like a Western Union.